AlgoMystique/Game-Of-Thrones-Trivia-App/README.md

 ## Features:
 - A collection of trivia questions based on characters, events, and lore from **Game of Thrones**.
 - A smooth and interactive user interface that makes the trivia experience even more immersive.
+- Suitable to fit all device screens.
+Play at your desktop or mobile.
 - **Audio Feature**: The audio button located in the top right corner of the screen plays the legendary **Game of Thrones theme song**.

 ## How to Play: